-In this article, we shall look at the applied anatomy of the nerve – its anatomical course, motor functions and cutaneous innervation.
-We shall also consider the clinical correlations of damage to the musculocutaneous nerve.
+In this article, we shall look at the anatomy of the musculocutaneous nerve – its anatomical course, motor and sensory functions, and its clinical correlations.

-- Nerve roots: C5-C7.
+- Nerve roots – C5-C7.

-- Motor functions: Innervates the muscles in the anterior compartment of the arm – the coracobrachialis, biceps brachii and the brachialis
+- Motor functions – innervates the muscles in the anterior compartment of the arm – the coracobrachialis, biceps brachii and the brachialis

-- Sensory functions: Gives rise to the lateral cutaneous nerve of forearm, which innervates skin on the lateral surface of the forearm.
+- Sensory functions – gives rise to the lateral cutaneous nerve of forearm, which innervates skin on the lateral surface of the forearm.

 These muscles flex the upper arm at the shoulder and the elbow.
-In addition, the biceps brachii also performs supination of the forearm.
+In addition, the biceps brachii also supinates the forearm.

 The musculocutaneous nerve gives rise to the lateral cutaneous nerve of forearm.

 This nerve initially enters the deep forearm, but then pierces the deep fascia to become subcutaneous.
 In this region, it can be found in close proximity to the cephalic vein.

 The lateral cutaneous nerve of forearm innervates the skin of the anterolateral aspect of the forearm.

 The musculocutaneous nerve is well protected within the axilla, and injury is uncommon.
 Characteristic mechanisms of injury include penetrating trauma to the axilla (e.g. stabbing), and iatrogenic injury during the deltopectoral approach to the shoulder as a result of heavy retraction.